dimitri-nicolo/calico/tests/k8st/dual-tor-tests/README.md

 # Manual setup equivalent to what the tests do

-Start of day: create client and server pods:
+Start of day: create client and server pods and services:

 ```
 kubectl create ns dualtor